Cost of Living in Micronesia: What to Expect in 2026

 Moving, Visas, and Practical Tips for Expats

-So you should contact the consulate early to confirm documentation and processing times.
-For moving, plan shipments around the 80 cubic feet minimum (≈15 medium boxes); that baseline helps you compare costs versus smaller-island storage or repeat shipments.
+Contact the consulate early to confirm documentation and processing times.
+For moving, plan shipments around the 80 cubic feet minimum (approximately 15 medium boxes).
+That baseline helps you compare costs against smaller-island storage or repeat shipments.

-Professional movers handle packing for fragile items—antiques, pianos—so factor specialized service fees into your budget.
+Professional movers handle packing for fragile items like antiques and pianos, so factor specialized service fees into your budget.
 Get multiple free moving quotes and use social media or referrals to benchmark rates.

-Compare timeframes: consulate processing plus sea freight can extend relocation timelines by weeks versus air freight’s higher cost.
+Consider timeframes carefully.
+Consulate processing plus sea freight can extend relocation timelines by weeks compared to air freight’s higher cost.
+Insure high-value goods, keep originals of all documents, and budget for interim housing if delays come up.

 Frequently Asked Questions